solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Like IaaS, customers are still responsible for managing query performance, database access, and database objects, such as indexes.
 PaaS is suitable for applications where the PostgreSQL configuration exposed by Azure is sufficient, and access to the OS and filesystem is unnecessary.

-The Azure DBaaS PostgreSQL offering is [Azure Database for PostgreSQL Flexible Server][3], which is based on PostgreSQL community edition and supports common administration tools and programming languages.
+The Azure DBaaS PostgreSQL offering is [Azure Database for PostgreSQL Flexible Server][17].
+It supports many of the common administration tools and programming languages.

 #### PaaS (Containers)